Charlie Reilly (footballer): Inverness Caledonian Thistle (loan)

 On 1 October, after recovering from injuries through the summer and early in the season, Reilly joined Scottish League One club Inverness Caledonian Thistle on loan until January 2025.
 Reilly made his debut on 5 October in a league game away to his former loan club Arbroath.
 Shortly after, Reilly picked up another hamstring injury which kept him out for the rest of 2024, and in January 2025 he returned to Dundee after recovering.

 Return to Dundee

 Reilly returned to the pitch for Dundee on 26 February 2025, notching an assist in an away league defeat to Motherwell.

 On 12 June 2025, Reilly agreed a new one-year deal with Dundee for the 2025–26 season.
 Any hopes of avoiding more injury woes were dashed 15 minutes into the first friendly of the season, when a foul and awkward fall led to Reilly breaking his collarbone, which required an operation that would keep him out for 6 to 12 weeks.
 He again returned to the pitch on 20 September as a substitute in a home league win over Livingston, winning the game-sealing penalty.
+On 30 December, Reilly finally made his first start for Dundee and scored his first goal for the club in a home win over Kilmarnock.

+On 25 May 2026, Dundee announced that Reilly had signed a new deal for the 2026–27 season.
+Reilly began his fourth season at Dens well, scoring 3 goals in their first 2 games.